-Generally, you can also get baling wire for mill size bales on amazon as well.
+Generally, you can also get bailing wire for mill size bales on Amazon as well.

-Paperboard has a single layer of strong paper material, it can be brown, bleached, white-lined or glossy and it is a very popular solution for packaging.
-This can be used to create boxes or protective inserts and can also be colour printed.
+Paperboard has a single layer of strong paper material, it can be brown, bleached, white-lined, or glossy and it is a very popular solution for packaging.
+This can be used to create boxes or protective inserts and can also be color printed.

 Baled cardboard is the ideal solution for businesses that need to dispose of large quantities (above 10 tons/month) of this precious material, such as supermarkets, shopping centres etc.